flipboxstudio/boilerplate/README.md

 - Static assets provider.
 - Mailer.
 - Need HTML template engine?
 Don't worry.
 We have HandleBars!
-- Protobuff 3 for Input and Output.
+- Protobuf 3 for Input and Output. (output available at root endpoint, try sending using `Accept: application/x-protobuf`)
 - More to come :)

 ## Quick Start